Getting some peace of mind

 Nothing ruins a holiday or business trip faster than lost

 luggage or an unexpected accident.
 Having travel insurance won't

 prevent things from going wrong, but it can make things much easier

 What does travel insurance

-Travel insurance policies typically cover the following:
+Travel insurance policies typically cover